Nightsky6/teacher-mate-privacy-policy/teacher-mate-privacy-policy.md

 ### Contact Us
 If you have any questions about this Privacy Policy, please contact us:
-- By email: [Your Contact Email]
+- By email: [singleminded@hanmail.net]
-- By visiting this page on our website: [Your Contact Page URL]
+- By visiting this page on our website: [Your Contact Page URL](https://github.com/Nightsky6/teacher-mate-privacy-policy]

 ---